fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``labelNames``: dict.
 When defining a non-registered axis, it will be necessary to define user-facing readable names for the axis.
 Keyed by xml:lang code.
 Varlib.
 -  ``minimum``: number.
-The minimum value for this axis.
+The minimum value for this axis in user space.
    MutatorMath + Varlib.
 -  ``maximum``: number.
-The maximum value for this axis.
+The maximum value for this axis in user space.
    MutatorMath + Varlib.
 -  ``default``: number.
-The default value for this axis, i.e. when a new location is created, this is the value this axis will get.
+The default value for this axis, i.e. when a new location is created, this is the value this axis will get in user space.
 MutatorMath + Varlib.
--  ``map``: list of input / output values that can describe a warp of user space to designspace coordinates.
-If no map values are present, it is assumed it is [(minimum, minimum), (maximum, maximum)].
+-  ``map``: list of input / output values that can describe a warp of user space to design space coordinates.
+If no map values are present, it is assumed user space is the same as design space, as in [(minimum, minimum), (maximum, maximum)].
    Varlib.

 .. code:: python